Self-Defense Techniques For Sexual Assault Survivors

 Hit the Most Vulnerable Areas

-• Nose: You may only have access to your attacker’s nose if they’re within close proximity.
+- Nose: You may only have access to your attacker’s nose if they’re within proximity.
 If this is the case, target the nose with a swift and forceful strike from the heel of your palm in an upward motion.
-When your attacker feels this pain, their grip on you will loosen, giving you an opportunity to escape.
+When your attacker feels this pain, their grip on you will loosen, allowing you to escape.

 Know How To Defend Yourself